Windows 7 bugs

 conda config --set ssl_verify false conda update --all conda config --set ssl_verify true

-Mounting a mapped network windows drive from a OSX
+Mounting a mapped network windows drive from macOS

 - Enable sharing of the drive from within Windows